TheOdinProject/curriculum/dev_roadmap.md

 **v0.1.1:  Home Page Redesign 3.0**

-* Link GA goal to the signup success page.
-* Create Sitemap for SEO and submit to Google and Bing
-* Look into Rich Snippets for content

 Bugs and Miscellanea
-* Paginate students
 * Set up cookie and link to send user back to last viewed curriculum spot... note that there will be annoying redirect loop issues if not careful.
 * Make more obvious that you can select multiple projects on prefs
 * Make more obvious the loading icon when waiting for scheduler data